 Cold Country Salmon – Cold Country Salmon is owned and operated by Alaskan Traveler Terpening and his wife Nicole.
-Together with their 2 year old daughter, Cedar, Traveler and Nicole spend their summers fishing the remote Ugashik River District of Bristol Bay, Alaska.
+Together with their daughter, Cedar, Traveler and Nicole spend their summers fishing the remote Ugashik River District of Bristol Bay, Alaska.
 In the fall, the family returns to the the Mid-Atlantic to distribute their catch via seafood shares and local farmers’ markets.
 They are at the market year round.

 Compost Alexandria – Resource Recovery Stations, located at the City’s Famers’ Markets (Old Town, Del Ray, West End, & Four Mile Run), collect resident compost each week.
 Staff are on site to explain how to compost food and yard waste at home, and accept items for composting.
 There are also compost tubs available to purchase for $5; each one conveniently has a lid, handle, and is small enough to transport food waste to and from home.
 At the market year round.

 Dimitri Olive Oil – From olive farms in Southern Greece, Dimiti offers olive oil, olive mixes, salad dressings, and tapenades.

 Fresh Crunch Pickles – Matt helms this company and loves pickling.
 He has crowd-pleasing cucumbers, ginger, beets, carrots and cabbage, all handcrafted in small batches.
 Fresh Crunch is at the market year round.